2decomp-fft/2decomp-fft/examples/halo_test/README.md

 - [HALO test](halo_test.f90): Test for the halo exchange capability of the library.

 This example demonstrates the use of the halo-cell support API.
-It calculates the divergency of an arbitrary field, which contains evaluation of spatial derivatives in all three dimensions.
+It calculates the divergence of an arbitrary field, which contains evaluation of spatial derivatives in all three dimensions.
 The calculation was first implemented via the global transposition routines, then via halo-cell exchanges.
 Identical results are to be expected regardless of the communication algorithm.
 The